 For products such as coffee or clothing, protective fillers will not be required.
 But, if you’re shipping glass, crockery, or electrical items you will need to allow space in your box for protective fillers.

 We recommend creating a 2inch or 5-6cm layer between the product and box when using protective packaging fillers.

 So once you have the measurements of your product and accounted for fillers (if required), it’s time to look for the perfect sized box.

-At Boxed-Up we have created a Box Finder Tool, which allows you to simply enter in your desired measurements and we will provide you with the best matching boxes for your product!
+At Boxed-Up we have created a Box Finder Tool, which allows you to simply enter your desired measurements and we will provide you with the best matching boxes for your product!